top of page

 (Latin pelagus & Greek pelagos) = pool; gulf, abyss, sea {high sea, open sea, main.}]

-replaced with similar sounding archi = prime adjective, which was also applicable to the Aegean.
+similar sounding archi = prime adjective, which was also applicable to the Aegean.

 bottom of page